bknopp71/CS5040_HW4/README.md

 4. ***metadata.ipynb***

-This notebook validates the downloaded dataset and generates structured metadata.
-It checks file integrity, extracts image properties (dimensions, size, format), assigns class labels, and exports metadata into CSV and JSON formats.
-These files are used to link each image to its corresponding data record for machine learning workflows.
+This code builds and validates metadata for silver and non silver image datasets by verifying files and extracting image properties such as format size color mode dimensions and aspect ratio.
+It then organizes the metadata and exports it to JSON and CSV for dataset validation and machine learning use.

 5. ***utility_JSON_conversion.ipynb***